 - Reconnaissance (OSINT) – Thus far, all of the threats mentioned have been active, but the open-source intelligence threat targeting the individuals and personnel associated with an organization is just as important, despite its relative passiveness.
 OSINT research seeks to identify individuals and their roles in order to set up and launch spearphishing and whaling campaigns.
 For more information about how threat actors conduct OSINT campaigns against individuals and organizations, see Online Footprinting: Target Selection and Phishing Expeditions.

 - Phishing – Finally, and perhaps most dangerous of all is social media phishing, which often involves using a malicious link to distribute malware, spam, or other threat against an individual’s computer.
 Yes, OSINT research can identify individuals, for a targeted campaign, but social media phishing can ensnare anyone who clicks the embedded link.

 This is only a description of the threats presented by social media in the broadest of terms.
 Within each are of threats are multiple subcategories and further aspects to consider when attempting to prepare defenses against each threat type, and there are plenty of other security concerns that social media poses to its users.

 Monitoring Cyber Threats with Social Media Monitor

 DigitalStakeout also provides the option of configuring a monitor to deliver real-time alerts, so that your security team can rest assured that if a threat does develop, they will be the first to know.
 With these alerts, digital content can be removed or users can be educated before the threat has an opportunity to harm the organization or its personnel.

-Learn More about how DigitalStakeout’s Social Media Monitor can assist your organization with brand protection, data protection, executive protection, and more.
+Learn More about how DigitalStakeout’s Social Media Monitor can assist your organization with digital risk protection, data protection, executive protection, and more.